Tunes of Glory: Production

 The film was initially to be made at Ealing Studios, with Michael Relph as producer and Jack Hawkins playing Sinclair.
-At the time that it was at Ealing, Kenneth Tynan, then working as a script reader, criticized the first draft screenplay as having "too much army-worship in it".
+At the time that it was at Ealing, Kenneth Tynan, then working as a script reader, criticised the first draft screenplay as having "too much army-worship in it".
 That view was shared by director Alexander Mackendrick.
 By the time Kennaway rewrote the script, Ealing had lost interest and Hawkins was no longer available.
 The film was then picked up by the independent producer Colin Lesslie, who interested Mills in the project.

 Accounts differ as to how the leading roles were cast.
 Mills wrote that he and Guinness "tossed for it", while Guinness recalled that he had originally been offered the role of Barrow but preferred Sinclair.
 The role of Barrow might have been too close to that of Colonel Nicholson in The Bridge on the River Kwai.
 Sinclair has been described as "anti-Nicholson".

-Tunes of Glory was shot at Shepperton Studios in London.
-The film's sets were designed by the art director Wilfred Shingleton.
+Tunes of Glory was filmed at Shepperton Studios in London.
+The sets were designed by the art director Wilfred Shingleton.
 Establishing location shots were done at Stirling Castle in Stirling, Scotland.
-Stirling Castle is the Regimental Headquarters of the Argyll and Sutherland Highlanders but in fact James Kennaway served with the Gordon Highlanders.
-Although the production was initially offered broad co-operation to film within the castle from the commanding officer there, as long as it didn't disrupt the regiment's [Argyll's] routine, after seeing a lurid paperback cover for Kennaway's book, that co-operation evaporated, and the production was only allowed to shoot distant exterior shots of the castle.
+Stirling Castle is the Regimental Headquarters of the Argyll and Sutherland Highlanders but, in fact, James Kennaway served with the Gordon Highlanders.
+Although the production was initially offered broad co-operation to film within the castle from the commanding officer there, as long as it didn't disrupt the regiment's routine, but, after seeing a lurid paperback cover for Kennaway's book, that co-operation evaporated, and the production was only allowed to shoot distant exterior shots of the castle.

-Director Ronald Neame worked with Guinness on The Horse's Mouth (1958), and a number of other participants were also involved in both films, including actress Kay Walsh, cinematographer Arthur Ibbetson and editor Anne V. Coates.
+Director Ronald Neame had worked with Guinness on The Horse's Mouth (1958), and a number of other participants were also involved in both films, including actress Kay Walsh, cinematographer Arthur Ibbetson and editor Anne V. Coates.
 The film was Susannah York's film debut.

-Reception
+Original music was composed by Malcolm Arnold, who also wrote the music for The Bridge on the River Kwai.

+Box office

+The film was called a "money maker" at the British box office in 1961.